AI-generated

 Issues

-• Whether the Comelec committed grave abuse of discretion in cancelling Labo's certificate of candidacy due to false material representation of his citizenship.
+• Procedural Issues: Whether the COMELEC committed grave abuse of discretion in cancelling Labo’s certificate of candidacy despite alleged lack of full trial and due process.

 Ruling